Shrimp and Asparagus Skillet is a light and flavorful, low carb dinner recipe that cooks in just 15 minutes. Super easy and so delicious!

 This fresh, light, and healthy shrimp and asparagus is more than the sum of its parts.
 Each time I make it I’m convinced I won’t like it as much as the last time, but it always hits the spot.
 The lemon + garlic + shrimp + asparagus combo will blow your expectations out of the water.

 - Jumbo shrimp: I buy frozen, de-veined, wild-caught gulf shrimp at the grocery store then thaw in a bowl of water for 20 minutes or so before peeling.
-We usually leave the tails on but feel free to take them off before cooking if you prefer.
+Tails on or off – it’s up to you.

 - Asparagus: chopped fresh asparagus becomes crisp-tender after sauteing for just a few minutes in a hot skillet.
 You’ll need one bunch which is about a pound of asparagus.